krishna08042006/git-learn/README.md

 I am learning git through this repository

+I am practising git with the help of python programming language

 I learned Git with the above file use and by pushing the code to github in a different way to learn.